Frank Selvy: 1962 NBA Finals, Game 7

-Selvy's best known game in the NBA is probably Game 7 of the 1962 NBA Finals in which he almost defeated the Celtics.
-Selvy's Lakers faced a four-point deficit at the hands of Boston Celtics in the final minute of the game's fourth quarter.
+Selvy's best known game in the NBA was probably Game 7 of the 1962 NBA Finals in which he almost defeated the Celtics.
+Selvy's Lakers faced a four-point deficit at the hands of the Boston Celtics in the final minute of the game's fourth quarter.
 Selvy proceeded to secure two crucial rebounds and score two baskets in 20 seconds to tie the game at 100.
 With 5 seconds left, Selvy inbounded the pass at midcourt to Rodney "Hot Rod" Hundley, who dribbled to the top of the key.
 He pump-faked a pass to Jerry West, who was covered, then passed back to an open Selvy in the left corner.
-“I had one thought in my mind when the ball came to me: ‘Do I take the shot?’
-I was wide open,” Hundley recalled.
-“I thought, ‘If I make it, I’ll be the mayor of L.A.
-But if I miss, they’ll be riding me out of town on a rail.’
-So I elected to pass it to Frank.”
+"I had one thought in my mind when the ball came to me: 'Do I take the shot?'
+I was wide open," Hundley recalled.
+"I thought, 'If I make it, I'll be the mayor of L.A.
+But if I miss, they'll be riding me out of town on a rail.'
+So I elected to pass it to Frank."

 However, Selvy lost his chance for the ultimate heroic moment as he missed a 12-foot jump shot right before the buzzer that would have secured the championship for the Lakers had it gone in.
 The miss sent the game to overtime, where the Celtics prevailed in this, the second of seven NBA Finals match-ups between Boston and Los Angeles over the course of eleven seasons.
+Selvy was proud of his two baskets in 20 seconds that tied the game, giving the Lakers a chance to win, but would typically only hear about the missed shot.

 Regrettably for Selvy, his missed shot gained even larger significance as those years went by because the Lakers ultimately lost every one of those championship battles with the Celtics, thus magnifying the pain of Los Angeles having lost a golden opportunity, with Selvy's shot, to end that streak of futility before it had even begun.
-(The Lakers, while still playing in Minneapolis, had lost to the Celtics in the NBA Finals in 1959, as well.)
+(The Lakers, while still playing in Minneapolis, had lost to the Celtics in the NBA Finals in 1959, as well, though Selvy was not on that team.)

-The player who initially had the ball on that final play was Rod "Hot Rod" Hundley.
-Selvy's miss, however, meant that Hundley's sacrifice had been for naught and that Hundley would never know if indeed he would have won the championship himself, had he taken the shot he had available.
+Selvy's miss meant that Hundley's sacrifice had been for naught and that Hundley would never know if indeed he would have won the championship himself, had he taken the shot he had available.
 Because of this, Hundley would occasionally call Selvy and, when Selvy answered the phone, Hundley would simply say, "Nice shot!" and then hang up.
 For his part, Selvy has expressed some degree of irritation at Hundley's teasing.

 It was a fairly tough shot because I was almost on the baseline.
 But I would trade all my points for that last basket.